dighpamo/hexlet-git/INFO.md

-git is awesome! experiment with amend new data
+git is awesome!
+experiment with ammend
+new data